Beijzum/beijzum.github.io/docs/Writing Your First Game.md

 ## Running the Game

-This section will focus on running your game through the :octicons-terminal-24: terminal.
+This section will focus on running your game using the :octicons-terminal-24: terminal.

-12. Save the code by _clicking_ the "File" menu then _clicking_ on "Save" as shown below:
+12. Save the code by _clicking_ the "File" menu in the top left of notepad, and then _clicking_ on "Save" as shown below:
     ![notepad save](./assets/codeS12.png)

     !!! notes

         You may also save the file by using the CTRL + S save shortcut on your keyboard.

-13. Go back to the terminal from :file_folder: [Setting Up Your Project](./Setting%20Up%20Your%20Project.md).
+13. Return to the terminal from the previous :file_folder: [Setting Up Your Project](./Setting%20Up%20Your%20Project.md) section.

+    !!! warning

+        Ensure that you are in the `rock_paper_scissor` directory.

+        If you did not close the terminal from the previous section, you should still be in the `rock_paper_scissor` directory.

+        If you closed the terminal, refer back to "Setting Up Your Project" under the "Navigating Directories" section [here](./Setting%20Up%20Your%20Project.md/#navigating-directories).

 14. Run the program in the `rock_paper_scissor` directory by _typing_ in one of the following two commands in the terminal: